Augusta National Golf Club: Incidents

 On October 22, 1983, Charles Harris, an unemployed local man, crashed his Dodge pickup truck through Gate 3 while President Ronald Reagan was on the golf course.
-Armed with a .38 caliber revolver, Harris took six people hostage in the pro shop, four employees and two White House staffers.
-Police and Secret Service agents placed a phone call to Harris in the pro shop and put the president on the line, but Harris thought it was a trick and hung up.
+Armed with a .38 caliber revolver, Harris took six people hostage in the Pro Shop: four employees and two White House staffers.
+Police and Secret Service agents placed a phone call to Harris and put the president on the line, but Harris thought it was a trick and hung up.
 Once Reagan had been evacuated from the club, Harris surrendered.
 He was later convicted of false imprisonment and sentenced to five years in prison.
 He claimed he meant no harm to the president and had only wanted to speak with him about unemployment issues.